akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 Here are a few use cases when importing products
 - If there are no UUID nor SKU columns in a row, a new product will be created and a UUID will be generated
 - If the UUID and the SKU of a product don’t match, the UUID will prevail and the current SKU will be modified by the new one
-- If there is no UUID but an SKU of an existing product, the product will be updated as it always worked
+- If there is no UUID but a SKU of an existing product, the product will be updated as it always worked
 - If there is a UUID but no SKU for an existing product, the product will be updated

 ## Update your products with the API

 8 new API endpoints have been created to help you identify your products, update them, or even delete them by using their UUID.
 They are very similar to old endpoints using the product’s SKU.

-This is the most future-proof way to identify and modify your products regardless of the presence of an SKU, this is why we advise you to update your API configuration with these new endpoints.
+This is the most future-proof way to identify and modify your products regardless of the presence of a SKU, this is why we advise you to update your API configuration with these new endpoints.

-Please refer to [api.akeneo.com](https://api.akeneo.com/) for more details.
+Please refer to our guide [From product identifier to product UUID](https://api.akeneo.com/getting-started/from-identifiers-to-uuid-7x/welcome.html) for more details.